 Our goal is to nurture scholars who appreciate and embrace the interconnectedness of these primary areas as well as other faculty foci (e.g., organizational communication).
 Our doctoral students have great success in securing academic appointments upon graduation.
 Our M.A. program will prepare you for continuing your doctoral studies in prestigious doctoral programs.
 You will develop programs of study that serve your individual focus based on your primary area of study and our department strategic initiatives.

 Members of our faculty have been recognized for teaching and advising on the undergraduate and graduate level and we make it a point to share philosophies and practices with our students as part of graduate education.
-Throughout the program, you’ll be given the opportunity to teach a variety of courses and may also serve as teaching assistants to faculty in upper-level classes.
+Throughout the program, you will be given the opportunity to teach a variety of courses and may also serve as teaching assistants to faculty in upper-level classes.
 We offer professional development series on various academic topics (e.g., teaching portfolios, going on the job market), and students have the opportunity to participate in university professional development porgrams (e.g. Preparing Future Faculty Programs).
 We take great pride in the quality of our graduate teaching assistants and the numerous awards they have received on campus and in the discipline.
 Our department also houses a nationally-recognized Speech & Debate program which offers opportunities for assistant coach positions.

-For more information on our program, please contact Dr. Jordan Soliz, Director of Graduate Studies.
+For more information on our programs, please contact Dr. Jordan Soliz, Director of Graduate Studies.